 Once they became older and I started getting my sleep back, I started gaining my energy back.

 Giving birth is a wonderful experience and I consider the days I gave birth to my daughters as one of the most memorable days of my life.

-The days after giving birth (for the first six weeks) is meant for recovery and to bond with your little one.
+The days after giving birth (for the first six weeks) are meant for recovery and to bond with your little one.
 It is a bittersweet experience.
-You are sleep-deprived, sore from the stitches, have engorged painful breasts, bleeding and tired.
+You are sleep-deprived, sore from the stitches, have engorged painful breasts, bleeding, and tired.

 You fall in love all over again and this time you experience love on a different spectrum.
 The love for which you would give anything in the world.